Skip to menu Skip to content Skip to footer

 There are multiple pathways to uni and your dream career – you just need to find the one that's best for you and your ATAR.
 You can chat one-on-one with UQ’s admissions team at the ATAR Advice event to receive guidance specific to your circumstances.
 They’ll help you find solid next steps to get into uni and go through your options for accessing your preferred program, even with an ATAR that doesn’t meet entry requirements.

-All you need is an optimistic attitude and the will to move forwards with your ATAR, to get one step closer to your dream career.
+All you need to bring to the event is an optimistic attitude and the will to move forwards with your ATAR.
+We'll help you sort out the rest.

 In the meantime, we’ve outlined below the key ways students who didn’t get the ATAR they needed can access their preferred program.
 Have a read of these options and come to the ATAR Advice event prepared to discuss them with someone from our friendly university admissions team.